kwea123/RL/ai/unity_test/README.md

   2. The velocity of the ball (2 float numbers)
   3. The relative position of the next 3 planes (3x2=6 float numbers)
 * action size : 2, continuous
-  1. Forces on the two directions
+  1. Forces in the two directions
 * rewards and *done* :
   * Every step : -0.01 - (distance to the next plane/200)
   * When the ball rolls outside the path (colored planes), reward = -10 and *done*